 KFOR comes under a single chain of command, under the authority of Commander KFOR (COMKFOR).
 COMKFOR reports to the Commander of Joint Force Command Naples (COM JFCN), Italy.
-The current COMKFOR is Major General Salvatore FARINA, Italian Army.
-He assumed command of the Kosovo Force on 7 September 2013.
+The current COMKFOR is Major General Francesco Paolo FIGLIUOLO, Italian Army.
+He assumed command of the Kosovo Force on 3 September 2014.

 Originally, KFOR was formed by four Multinational Brigades (MNB East, MNB Center, MNB Northeast, MNB Southwest) and from June 2006, by five Multinational Task Forces (MNTF): Multinational Task Force (MNTF) Centre based in Lipljan; MNTF North based in Novo Selo; MNTF South based in Prizren; MNTF West based in Pec; and MNTF East based in Urosevac.

 KFOR’s transition from Brigades to Task Forces was aimed at improving the effectiveness of the forces and their ability to operate flexibly throughout Kosovo without restriction.
 In addition, it placed more emphasis on intelligence-led operations, with MNTFs working closely with both the local police and the local population to gather information.

 In February 2010, KFOR was restructured and the five Multinational Task Forces, which had been in place since June 2006, were succeeded by mission-tailored Multinational Battle Groups (MNBGs).

 - MNBG West; and

 - MNBG Centre, which also covered the KFOR Headquarters in Pristina.